omegasenior/topbiketoursportugal/content/tours/the-silver-coast-toute-1.md

   - day: '4'
     description: >-
-      On this route of 48km, you shall know the city of Ílhavo, famous for the manufacture of porcelain Vista Alegre with over 200 years of tradition as well, you can observe the fantastic scenery of the famous Costa Nova do Prado where the beaches are intertwined with the rural, creating a unique environment where is the opportunity to view the famous haystack houses on the waterfront, easily recognized by the paintings on vertical colored bands.
+      On this route of 48km, you shall know the city of Ílhavo, famous for the manufacture of porcelain, Vista Alegre.
+With over 200 years of tradition as well, you can observe the fantastic scenery of the famous Costa Nova do Prado, where the beaches are intertwined with the rural, creating a unique environment where there is the opportunity to view the famous haystack houses on the waterfront, easily recognizable by the paintings on vertical colored bands.
     location:
       lat: '40.4556419'
       lng: '-8.8026211'
     title: 'Day 4 - Aveiro - Praia de Mira '
   - day: '5'
     description: >-
-      Route towards the city of Figueira da Foz, you will be pleased to know the hidden and beautiful the lagoon barrinha also "fed" by the Ria de Aveiro.
+      You will be pleased to meet the hidden and beautiful barrinha lagoon, also "fed" by the Ria de Aveiro.
+The adventure follows the famous pine forest inserted in the dunes, where the aroma of the trees combines with the sea breeze, sea area that is quite exploited by sailing boats and windsurfing.
-      The adventure follows the famous pine forest inserted in the dunes, where the aroma of the trees combines with the sea breeze, quite exploited by sailing boats and windsurfing.
       Coming finally to the "Queen of the Silver Coast," Figueira da Foz, famous for its long beaches, where the beautiful River Mondego flows.
     location:
       lat: '40.1482816'
       lng: '-8.8554141'
     title: Day 5 – Praia de Mira- Figueira da Foz
   - day: '6'
     description: >-
-      Finally, towards Coimbra, move away from the seaside resort frequented by "Coimbrenses" and the Spanish population of the area of Extremadura.
-In this path of 55km, let us go away from the coast, yet always accompanied by the Mondego River, with headwaters in the highest point of continental Portugal (Serra da Estrela), renowned for its purity and transparency, the scenery will be motivating to get to town Coimbra.
-Despite the famous fado "...
-Coimbra has more charm in the time to say goodbye ...", you will enjoy the cultural potential to the full, the endless monuments, full of nostalgic fado houses and "knowledge", imbued in the university environment where cultivation teaching as most any place in Portugal.
+      Move away from the seaside resort frequented by "Coimbrenses" and the Spanish population of the area of Extremadura.
+In this path of 55km, you will go away from the coast, yet always accompanied by the Mondego River, with headwaters in the highest point of continental Portugal, Serra da Estrela.
+The river is renowned for its purity and transparency.
+The scenery will be motivating to get to the town of Coimbra.
+Despite the famous fado "(...)
+Coimbra has more charm in the time to say goodbye (...)", you will enjoy the cultural potential to its fullest and the endless monuments, full of nostalgic fado houses and "knowledge", imbued in the university environment.
     location:
       lat: '40.2109801'
       lng: '-8.4292057'